Estimating an initial telomere length distribution from the Laplace transform of its senescence times distribution: Conclusion and perspectives

 Other perspectives emerge from this work.
-The first would be to know whether it is possible to obtain approximations of models that are even more precise than those obtained here, in order to develop estimators of better quality.
-This perspective would be very interesting, in particular in order to improve the estimation results presented in Figure~\ref{fig:estimation_verysmall_variability}.
-The second perspective would be to know if this is possible to develop a method to estimate the smoothing parameter specific to our problem, rather than using the R package \textit{logKDE}.
-Developing such a method could perhaps improve the estimation results when observing variables distributed according to~$n_{\partial}^{(N)}$~(where~$N>0$), see Figures~\ref{fig:estimation_gaver_stehfest_random_variables},~\ref{fig:estimation_gaver_stehfest_variation_number_simulations}, and~\ref{fig:estimation_gaver_stehfest_other_distributions}.
-Finally, it would be interesting to see how the estimation methods developed in this work and in~\cite{olaye_transport_2025} can be adapted to age-structured models such as those in~\cite{olaye_long-time_2026,benetos_branching_2025}, which are more biologically relevant.
-All these perspectives correspond to future works.
+The first would be to know whether it is possible to obtain model approximations more precise than those obtained in this article, in order to develop estimators of better quality.
+This perspective would be very interesting, in particular to improve the estimation results presented in Figure~\ref{fig:estimation_verysmall_variability}.
+The second perspective would be to know if it is possible to develop a method to estimate the smoothing parameter specific to our problem, rather than using the R package \textit{logKDE}.
+Developing such a method could perhaps improve the estimation results when observing variables distributed according to~$n_{\partial}^{(N)}$, see Figures~\ref{fig:estimation_gaver_stehfest_random_variables},~\ref{fig:estimation_gaver_stehfest_variation_number_simulations}, and~\ref{fig:estimation_gaver_stehfest_other_distributions}.
+Finally, it would be interesting to see how the estimation methods developed in this work and in~\cite{olaye_transport_2026} can be adapted to age-structured models such as those in~\hbox{\cite{olaye_long-time_2026,benetos_branching_2025}}, which are more biologically relevant.
+All these perspectives correspond to future~works.